 Building permit activity, an indicator of new construction, is back in positive territory, showing strong (36.6%) calendar year growth in 2012.
 While still strong, data for the 2013 calendar year indicates that the increase in permits (33.4%) was slightly below the prior year.
-However, the level is still low by historic standards.
+Despite the strong percentage growth in both years, the level is still low by historic standards.
+Data for the first two calendar months of 2014 indicate some slowing in activity.